madhcmail/100daysofcodechallenge/README.md

 Day 17: Today I learned about  List comprehensions and how to write them.
 Practiced these by working on a most common words in a text file.\
 Day 18: #100DaysOfCode progress: Today I learned about python generators,  practiced on  list comprehensions, and finished PyBite code challenge https://codechalleng.es/bites/5/
 Day 19: #100DaysOfCode progress: Today I worked on dictionary comprehensions Day 20: #100DaysOfCode progress: Today I started working on Regular Expression which is very important module.
-This is required for me to learn before I solve by yesterday's code challenge https://pybit.es/codechallenge11.html which is on advanced generators.
+This is required for me to learn before I solve by yesterday's code challenge https://pybit.es/codechallenge11.html which is on advanced generators.\
+Day 21: #100DaysOfCode progress: Today I continued my learning on regex and practiced on how to parse text using some useful regex methods and quantifiers.